 For example, the requirement gathering phase might take between two and four weeks, while coding and implementation usually take several months.
 But on average, estimates range from four to ten months for building custom software.

-There are three degrees of custom software development:
+There are three degrees or types of personalized software development:

 1. Legacy or Fully Custom Software Development